Skip to Main Content

 Who are they for?

 Our workshops offer information literacy training recommended for undergraduates and PGT students, but they are open to all members of the University of Essex.
-To get the most out of Skills at Library training, we recommend completing the 'Information Masters' course on Moodle alongside our workshops.
+To get the most out of Skills at Library training, we recommend completing the 'Information Skills' course on Moodle alongside our workshops.

 Workshops for PGRs and Early Career Researchers can be found on the Support for Researchers page.